 Day of the Dead Celebration in Oaxaca City

-Oaxaca is the place to experience Day of the Dead.
+Oaxaca is the place to experience the Day of the Dead.
 It’s considered by many to be the cultural and culinary capital of Mexico.
-That alone makes it a must-visit destination, but when you add in the Dia de Muertos celebrations, it’s a once in a lifetime experience.
+That alone makes it a must-visit destination, but when you add in the Dia de Muertos celebrations, it’s a once-in-a-lifetime experience.

 The streets are alive with music, fireworks, and colorful papel picado.
 Multi-level altars for the dead adorn entryways everywhere you turn.

-This city lives and breathes Day of the Dead.
-So much so that the city sponsors back to back events on the last week of October into the first days of November.
+This city lives and breathes the Day of the Dead.
+So much so that the city sponsors back-to-back events on the last week of October into the first days of November.
 You can pick up a brochure with the events schedule at the tourist booth in front of Santo Domingo.

-Some of the main city-sponsored events for Day of the Dead in Oaxaca typically include:
+Some of the main city-sponsored events for the Day of the Dead in Oaxaca typically include: